chimailo/trading-economics-task/README.md

-This is my implementation of the task to create a web application that displays data from the [`Trading Economics API`](http://https://api.tradingeconomics.com).
+This is my implementation of the task to create a web application that displays data from the [`Trading Economics API`](https://api.tradingeconomics.com).
 The free tier of the api was used for this task, hence available country selection is limited to Mexico, New Zealand, Sweden and Thailand.

+To view the project live, go to [`Trading Economics Task`](https://tradingeconomics-task.vercel.app)

 ## Installation

-**📘** This is a javascript project that runs on node js, make sure you have node js > 18 and npm > 10
+> **📘** This is a javascript project that runs on node js, make sure you have node >= v18 and npm >= v10

 Using the following steps, the project can be set up locally: